andyvroberts/seafoam/localdb.md

 \q
 ```

-You can also switch user to postgres and run SQL commands without entering the psql shell, but you will first have to assign a password, then you can switch users.
+You can also switch user to postgres and run SQL commands without entering the psql shell.
+If you want to run commands as the postgres super user, or use it remotely or through a GUI, you will first have to assign a password.
 ```
 sudo passwd postgres
 su - postgres